 Girl 43 was inspired by the author’s own experience in Parramatta Girls’ Home in 1970, when Australia’s first Summer of Love turned out to be the Summer from Hell.
 Names were changed in the book to protect the innocent, and the author.
 The real name of the Home was changed to Gunyah, to protect the author from legal and personal repercussions.
 Gunyah is an Aboriginal word for a humpy, or shelter.

 “Parramatta Girls’ Home was far from being a shelter for young girls, rather, it was a haven for bullies and sadists employed and endorsed by the state.
 They were given carte blanche to run the home as they saw fit.
 The daily regime was punitive, intimidating and terrifying.
 We may never know if any of the girls died while in detention there, but we do know that thousands were beaten and mentally tortured.
 Many later committed suicide.
 We all hope that lessons have been learned from past mistakes, and that no child will ever have to endure the pain of such unspeakable cruelty and incarceration again.
 But this year more reports of abuse in children’s homes across the UK have come to light.
 As for forced adoption, in the UK at least, it is at an all-time high.
 Anyone who reads this story and dismisses it as unimportant must search their soul and face the truth of Australia’s dark history.
 Yes, it is a tough subject and difficult to read.
-But it is my truth.”
+But it is my truth, and the truth of so many other young people who found themselves trapped in a web of adult violence, corruption and secrets.”

 Girl 43 – the story